 In sum, when events like riots and demonstrations are aggregated over time or space, the frequency of events is only minimally or modestly associated with total participation in those events.
-The divergence between event frequency and total participation partly reflects the heavy-tailed size distribution of events: the occurrence of a huge event significantly increases total participation while only incrementing event frequency.
+The divergence between event frequency and total participation partly reflects the heavy-tailed size distribution of events; the occurrence of a huge event significantly increases total participation while only incrementing event frequency.
 Furthermore, the four annual time series reveal negative correlations between event frequency and average event size; in years with many events, events tended to be smaller.
-Whether this is coincidental or reflects a more general pattern must await research on other datasets.
+Whether this is coincidental or reflects a more general pattern must await research on other data sets.

 These findings do not prove that total participation always diverges from event frequency.
 For events with minimal variation in size (exemplified by suicide protest), total participation will be practically the same as event frequency.
 For the staple tactics of social movements, however, there is no justification to assume a high correlation over time or across spatial units.
-Similar disassociation is evident, for example, for demonstrations in Belarus in the 1990s, aggregated by quarter (Titarenko, McCarthy, McPhail, and Augustyn 2001: 137).
-It follows that the findings from multivariate analysis using event frequency-as either the dependent variable or an independent variable-cannot be assumed to apply to total participation.
-Those analyses therefore do not license conclusions such as "X increases protest" or "protest has no effect on Y"-instead, they show only that "X increases protest frequency" or "protest frequency has no effect on Y." Whether "X increases protest participation" or "protest participation has no effect on Y" will be known only when total participation is analyzed.
+Similar disassociation is evident, for example, for demonstrations in Belarus in the 1990s, aggregated by quarter (Titarenko et al. 2001:137).
+It follows that the findings from multivariate analysis using event frequency-as either the dependent variable or an independent variable cannot be assumed to apply to total participation.
+Likewise, findings using total participation cannot be assumed to apply to event frequency.
+The choice of measurement is crucial.